I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Remember to praise and/or treat your new pet after each paw or after the entire process is complete.

 It is important to clean your pet’s ears often to avoid nasty infections and/or ear mites.
-We recommend doing this every time your animal is bathed (at 6-12 week intervals).
+We recommend doing this every two weeks and any time your animal is bathed (at 6-12 week intervals).
+We currently recommend EpiOtic to clean their ears.

 Hold your pet firmly, using a cotton tip gentle wipe the inside of each ear (you may need more than one cotton tip).